Re-Invention World Tour: Critical reception

 Most reviewers singled out the performance of Madonna's "classic" songs like "Like a Prayer" (top).
 By contrast, the inclusion of "unappealing" tracks like "Hanky Panky" (bottom) was met with criticism.

 Critical feedback towards Re-Invention ranged from positive to mixed.
 Many highlighted Madonna's renewed connection with her audience and her willingness to revisit earlier hits.
 Elizabeth Smith from the New York Post called the show a "return to light and joy", while USA Todays Edna Gundersen praised its emotional depth, giving it a perfect score and describing it as "more heart than spectacle".
 Mark Guarino of the Daily Herald referred to the show as a "joyful blend" of past and present.
 Critics also praised Madonna's vocal performance and stage presence.
 Rolling Stones Barry Walters wrote that she was "fun-loving and self-assured", and called her "a great concert singer".
 The choreography and theatricality were positively received, with Sean Piccoli of the Sun Sentinel complimenting the show's "energizing choreography" and "commanding vocals".

-The set list was frequently cited as a highlight, particularly the inclusion of "classic" hits such as "Like a Prayer", "Express Yourself", "Vogue", "Into the Groove", and "Material Girl".
+The set list was frequently cited as a highlight, particularly the inclusion of Madonna's "classic" songs.
 Sal Cinquemani of Slant Magazine referred to them as "unifying, cathartic moments", while The Washington Post noted that Madonna had finally "embraced her pop legacy".
 Howard Cohen, writing for the Miami Herald, said the tour celebrated her legacy by breathing new life into her greatest hits.
 Others, like The Palm Beach Post, praised the mature reinterpretations of her older material, with Rochelle Brenner calling the arrangements "fitting for a more seasoned performer".
 The San Francisco Chronicles Neva Chonin spotlighted performances like "Frozen" and "Material Girl" as artistic highlights.
 For The Star-Ledger, Jay Lustig called it the singer's most "dizzying and dazzling" tour, and Joan Anderman of the Boston Globe applauded Madonna's command over both spectacle and music.